 I thank the hon.
 Member for Wolverhampton North East for the opportunity to respond to this debate, and I look forward to the finalisation and conclusion of the call for evidence on how we can take this matter forward.

-I welcome the Government’s call for evidence and the Justice Committee’s inquiry that has just started.
-We must see this issue in the wider context of rising levels of household debt, as mentioned by my hon.
-Friend the Member for Leeds West.
+I welcome the Government’s call for evidence and the Justice Committee’s inquiry, which has just started.
+We must see this issue in the wider context of rising household debt, as mentioned by my hon.
+Friend the Member for Leeds West (Rachel Reeves).
 The need for change is urgent.
 We have to do more to root out aggressive and intimidating behaviour.
 We have to address the anomaly that somehow bailiffs are not properly regulated but debt advice charities and debt collection agencies are.
 Above all we must ensure that, in a civilised society, everybody is treated with respect.
-The focus should be on helping people who get into debt to get out of debt, not forcing them into a spiral of despair, which in some cases has led to the most tragic events, as we have heard with Jerome Rogers taking his own life.
+The focus should be on helping people who get into debt to get out of debt, not forcing them into a spiral of despair, which in some cases has led to the most tragic events, as we have heard, with Jerome Rogers taking his own life.